jmethao/Project_3/README.md

 In conclusion, if you're a resident of Florida, it's important to stay aware of your surroundings and understand the potential dangers in your area.
 The government has installed safety and warning signs to inform and caution tourists, with the aim of preventing future alligator-related incidents.

 ## **4) Average age and gender of alligator attack victims?**
+-What are the average age and gender of alligator attack victims?
+From the data set - I created and organized the data set by date, Name, Age, and Sex-Gender, and then the details of what happened.
+I did this to be able to read it and see it better.
+(This is just part of the html)

+For Average age and gender of alligator attack victims-I wanted to use a bar graph to show the average age and provider what the gender was for the average age.
+I created this by loading the fatal alligator attack  CSV file.
+Then clean and calculate the average age by gender.If you hover over the blue you can see the average age of male victims which is 44, if you hover over the pink you can see the average age of female victims which is 50.

+I created a scatter plot to show age of victims, and numbers of attacks victims -added labels and title

 ## **Resources We Used**